Mechanisms of anomalous three-body loss in a population-imbalanced three-component Fermi gas: Results and Discussion

+The Monte Carlo cascades are performed on top of a prescribed background density evolution $n_i(t)$, which enters directly into the simulation and is shown explicitly in \cref{fig:MC} as circle markers.
+For the balanced case, the time-dependent densities are obtained by propagating the standard three-body loss equation [\cref{eq:standard_rate_eq}] using balanced initial spin densities consistent with the atom numbers reported in Ref.~\cite{Schumacher2023}.
+For the imbalanced cases, the density trajectories are generated by propagating the phenomenological spin-dependent rate-equation model introduced in Ref.~\cite{Schumacher2023} [\cref{eq:phenomenological_rate_eq}] using the same reported initial imbalanced spin densities (with all permutations across the three spin states to explore the six possible variants).
+Thus, the $n_i(t)$ curves plotted as circle markers in \cref{fig:MC} serve simultaneously as the density backgrounds used in the Monte Carlo simulations and as reference trajectories for visual comparison with the resulting spin-resolved losses.

 Panel~(a) of \cref{fig:MC} (balanced gas) shows spin~3 depleting fastest, followed by spin~1.
-This ordering is consistent with the dominant microscopic pathways: Recombination predominantly forms $(12)$ dimers, which most frequently collide with spin-3 atoms, causing the scattered spin-3 atom to leave the trap while the dimer remains trapped.
-Likewise, the hot spin-3 atom produced in the initial recombination event either escapes directly or transfers some of its momentum to a spin-1 atom that may also leave the trap.
-Panels~(b)--(g) of \cref{fig:MC} display the six resulting imbalanced configurations (distinct labelings of the same initial density triplet).
-Across both balanced and imbalanced cases, the total average loss per event typically remains below three atoms over the densities shown, indicating that a part of the released binding energy is retained in the gas (net heating).
-In the results presented here, the temperature is kept fixed for all densities.
-Allowing $T$ to evolve would feed back on cross sections and densities, but is not required to capture qualitative trends.
+This ordering reflects the dominant microscopic pathways: Recombination predominantly forms $(12)$ dimers, which most frequently collide with spin-3 atoms, causing the scattered spin-3 atom to leave the trap while the dimer typically remains confined.
+Likewise, the energetic spin-3 atom produced in the initial recombination event either escapes directly or transfers momentum to a spin-1 atom that may subsequently leave the trap.

+Panels~(b)--(g) of \cref{fig:MC} show the six imbalanced configurations (with distinct labelings of the same initial density triplet).
+Across both balanced and imbalanced cases, the total average loss per event typically remains below three atoms over the density range shown, indicating that a portion of the released binding energy is retained in the gas (net heating).
+In the present simulations, the temperature is held fixed for all densities.
+Allowing $T$ to evolve would introduce a closed feedback loop: Changes in temperature modify the cold-atom momentum distribution, which affects the recombination rates and scattering cross sections, and therefore feeds back into the density evolution itself.
+Incorporating this dynamical coupling is beyond the scope of the present model but is not required to capture the qualitative trends discussed here.

-More generally, the per-spin loss rate increases with the local density of that spin [see panels (b), (c), (e), (f) in \cref{fig:MC}], consistent with the phenomenological decay law of Ref.~\cite{Schumacher2023}.
-However, density alone does not determine the order: Channel-dependent scattering cross sections bias loss toward spins 3 and 1 relative to spin 2 [see panels (d) and (g) in \cref{fig:MC}].
+In general, the per-spin loss rate increases with the local density of that spin [see panels~(b), (c), (e), and (f) of \cref{fig:MC}], consistent with the phenomenological decay law of Ref.~\cite{Schumacher2023}.
+However, density alone does not determine the loss ordering: Channel-dependent scattering cross sections bias loss toward spins 3 and~1 relative to spin~2 [see panels~(d) and~(g) of \cref{fig:MC}]. \textit{This channel-induced bias contrasts with the nearly identical loss rates observed experimentally for the three spin components in the balanced sample of Ref.~\cite{Schumacher2023}.}